 - Multi-languages (English, Japanese and Simplified-Chinese).

 - No memory leaks.
 High quality stable codes, intended for long-term runs.
-We always verify that there are no memory or resource leaks before releasing the build.
+They always verify that there are no memory or resource leaks before releasing the build.

 - RADIUS / NT Domain user authentication function

 - Source IP address control list function